The Definitive Guide to Outsourced NOC Support Services (2024)

 *Originally developed by the UK government’s Office of Government Commerce (OGC) - now known as the Cabinet Office - and currently managed and developed by AXELOS, ITIL is a framework of best practices for delivering efficient and effective support services.

-Contributors to this guide
+Contributors to the guide

 Prasad Ravi